colligant/colligant.github.io/content/clean-code.md

 During my Master's in Computer Science, I focused on applying code as a means to an end.
 My work in satellite computer vision involved extensive coursework in math and machine learning, but not necessarily software design.
-However, I quickly realized during one of my [optimization](/optimization) processes that writing complex code tends to lead to unnecessary mental overhead, increased development time, and the tendency to curse yourself a few months down the road (_why did I write it like that?_).
+However, I quickly realized during a [personal review](/review) process that writing complex code tends to lead to unnecessary mental overhead, increased development time, and the tendency to curse yourself a few months down the road (_why did I write it like that?_).